 Expanding Horizons – An Anglo- Indian project celebrating our similarities over a nice cup of tea!

 In 2013 Melbourne Festival secured an Arts Council England Grant for the Arts supported by The Lottery Fund for a series of projects, under the umbrella of EXPANDING HORIZONS, intended to widen the horizons and bridge the distance between our community in Melbourne and more culturally diverse communities in Derbyshire and beyond.
-The project included commissioned work and a series of workshops with three main strands – a creative writing project where local people worked with local author Gregory Heath and Indian poet and storyteller Debjani Chatterjee MBE to come up with ideas to include in poems to be included in a poetry booklet , a creative arts project to involve local people in suggesting ideas for a Melbourne wall hanging (A Melbourne Sari) and helping make it and the third strand Bollywood dance leading to a flashmob at Melbourne Festival.
+The project was a collaboration with Surtal Arts an Southern Asian arts organisation based in Derby.
+It included commissioned work and a series of workshops with three main strands – a creative writing project where local people worked with local author Gregory Heath and Indian poet and storyteller Debjani Chatterjee MBE to come up with ideas to include in poems to be included in a poetry booklet , a creative arts project to involve local people in suggesting ideas for a Melbourne wall hanging (A Melbourne Sari) and helping make it and the third strand Bollywood dance leading to a flashmob at Melbourne Festival.

 The Melbourne Sari